Jump to a Section

 - Cranbrook House & Gardens

-Birmingham is situated in the middle of a group of urban cities between Detroit and Pontiac.
-The land on which Birmingham sits was part of land acquired in the 1807 Treaty of Detroit.
-The settlement of the area was delayed by the War of 1812, and a report by the Surveyor-General stating that the land was too marshy for settlement.
+Birmingham is situated in the middle of a group of urban cities near you between Detroit and Pontiac.
+The Michigan land on which Birmingham sits was part of land acquired in the 1807 Treaty of Detroit.
+The settlement of the area was delayed by the War of 1812, and a report by the Surveyor-General stated that the land was too marshy for settlement.
 The city was founded in 1818 by Elijah Willits, Benjamin Pierce, John Hamilton, and John West Hunter.
 However, it was not officially incorporated as a village until 1864.
 In 1933, Birmingham was reincorporated as a city.

 Named one of the nation's Top 20 Most Walkable Communities, Birmingham's city motto bills it as a "Walkable Community."
 In addition to being walkable, over 10% of Birmingham's total acreage is parkland.
-This relatively small town, at a population of just over 20,000 has over 20 parks.
+This relatively small town, with a population of just over 20,000 has over 20 parks.

 - Suburban Living